haydenwalker980/dtel/docs/Payment.md

 * PayPal fees, if applicable, are deducted from the donation.
 * Other payment methods (Robux, gift cards, cryptocurrencies, etc.) other than card/PayPal are available at a case-by-case basis.
 Please call `*611`.
 * Credits are no longer sold.

-## Using your balance
-### Renew your number
-Type `>dial *233` in the channel that has DTel service enabled, then type the amount of months you want to renew for.
-It costs 500 credits to extend a number by a month.

-### Send text messages to another number
-Each `>message` use costs you 2 credits.